-Financial assets with embedded derivatives are considered in their entirety when determining whether the cash flows are solely payment of principal and interest.
+Financial assets with embedded derivatives are considered for entire total in determining whether the cash flows are solely payment of principal and interest.

 d) Debt instruments

 Subsequent measurement of debt instruments depends on the Company's business model for managing the asset and the cash flow characteristics of the financial assets.
 There are three measurement categories into which the Company classifies its debt instruments: